MicrosoftDocs/microsoft-365-community/Community/powerplatformlicensingforcitizendeveloper.md

 ### Do your Apps/flows in Teams wherever possible to be able to use Dataverse with no additional cost

 If you need Dataverse, let your Power Automate flows and Power Apps live in Microsoft Teams, because this way you can use the power of Dataverse as Dataverse for Teams which means that the license is included in your Microsoft 365 license.
-You should pick Dataverse for Teams over other other premium connectors, especially in enterprise-scale applications, because it is the preferred way to store your data, see also [Considerations for optimized performance in Power Apps](https://powerapps.microsoft.com/de-de/blog/considerations-for-optimized-performance-in-power-apps/).
-When you are very experienced in Microsoft 365, you will probably consider to store data in SharePoint lists, also as SharePoint is a standadrd connector, which means that you don't need a Power Apps Standalone license, but Dataverse has more capability, is faster and doesn't have issues like "only 12 complex columns in one view", 5000 items threshold and more.
+You should pick Dataverse for Teams over other other premium connectors, especially in enterprise-scale applications, because it is the preferred way to store your data, see also [Considerations for optimized performance in Power Apps](https://powerapps.microsoft.com/blog/considerations-for-optimized-performance-in-power-apps/).
+When you are very experienced in Microsoft 365, you will probably consider to store data in SharePoint lists, also as SharePoint is a standard connector, which means that you don't need a Power Apps Standalone license, but Dataverse has more capability, is faster and doesn't have issues like "only 12 complex columns in one view", 5000 items threshold and more.

 ### To learn Power Platform, use the Community Plan

-There is a [free Community Plan to learn Power Platform](https://powerapps.microsoft.com/en-us/communityplan/).
+There is a [free Community Plan to learn Power Platform](https://powerapps.microsoft.com/communityplan/).
 You are not allowed to use it in production, but can try out things and have access to all premium connectors.
-You can use this free community plan also in a free [Microsoft 365 developer tenant](https://developer.microsoft.com/en-us/microsoft-365/dev-program).
+You can use this free community plan also in a free [Microsoft 365 developer tenant](https://developer.microsoft.com/microsoft-365/dev-program).

 ### Think Governance early with COE